tunbridgep/SteamCMDHelper/README.md

     steamcmd_helper "/home/user/.steam/steamapps/" 220 823500

 Any additional commands placed in the file steamcmd_settings.txt will be sent to steamcmd using the [+runscript](https://developer.valvesoftware.com/wiki/SteamCMD#Automating_SteamCMD) command.
 A sample steamcmd_settings.txt file is provided.
-This can be used to input user information and force SteamCMD to download windows versions of games (for a dual boot, or for playing with Wine/Proton etc).
-You should modify this program before first running the script, as you will need to tell it your login information (only your username)
+This can be used to input user information as well as force SteamCMD to download windows versions of games (for a dual boot, or for playing with Wine/Proton etc).
+You should modify this file before first running the script, as you will need to tell it your login information (only your username is required)

 Help can be provided with